Frequently Asked Questions

 Can I take a vacation during the internship year?

 Yes, with prior approval from the internship director.
 Interns are entitled to two weeks of vacation during the program.
 Additional vacation time may be requested and granted, but it will postpone the intern’s program completion date.
+Please note: The days between Christmas and New Years automatically count toward an intern’s two weeks of vacation because regular supervised practice hours are rarely scheduled during this time.

 What is the Distance Clinical Option?